 Dialogue

-Gives dynamic, but linear dialogue options for user to pick from, similar to Baldur's Gate, or Planescape Torment.
-[TOKENS: 147]
+Gives dynamic but linear dialogue options for user to speak from, similar to Baldur's Gate or Planescape Torment.
+Select this if you want the AI to cook while you sit back

 ### Dialogue